-In 1999 Martin took over the post of leader of the Mid Sussex Sinfonia from his former teacher, Martin Cannings.
-He has appeared as soloist with the Sinfonia on many occasions, including several performances of Vaughan Williams' Lark Ascending, Vivaldi’s The Four Seasons and a variety of baroque concertos.
-Martin is teacher of violin and viola at his former school, Ardingly College.
+In 1998 Martin took over the leadership of the Mid Sussex Sinfonia from his former teacher, Martin Cannings.
+Since then, he has appeared often with the Sinfonia as soloist, performing solos such as Vaughan Williams’ The Lark Ascending and directing from the violin Vivaldi’s Four Seasons and other baroque concertos.

-Martin plays an instrument by Ambroise de Comble, a pupil of Stradivarius, made in the year of Mozart’s birth, 1756.
+Martin plays an instrument made in 1756 by Ambroise de Comble, a pupil of Stradivarius.